Kitchen lovers often ask how to clean a kitchen knife. And here’s everything that falls in answer to this easy-peasy question.

-Experts suggest washing the kitchen knives by hand.
-Using a dishwasher for cleaning the kitchen knives can be harmful for the inner sheeted layer of the dishwasher itself as well as it can ruin the knife’s blades in specific cases.
+Experts suggest washing kitchen knives by hand.
+Using a dishwasher for cleaning kitchen knives can be harmful to the inner sheeted layer of the dishwasher itself as well as it can ruin the knife’s blades in specific cases.

-Therefore, the three different types of kitchen knives should be dealt with care.
-The stainless steel knives and ceramic knives are more long lasting and durable than any other knife material.
+Therefore, the three different types of kitchen knives should be dealt with carelessly.
+Stainless steel knives and ceramic knives are more long-lasting and durable than any other knife material.

 While each knife should be treated differently to increase its life.
 The stainless steel and ceramic knives are easier to clean and maintain and these last longer comparatively than other knives.

-The carbon steel knives are the most commonly used yet need extra care.
-These knives should not be washed with water rather wiped with any clean cloth as carbon based knives cannot resist corrosion.
+Carbon steel knives are the most commonly used yet need extra care.
+These knives should not be washed with water but rather wiped with any clean cloth as carbon-based knives cannot resist corrosion.

 |Stainless Steel Knife||Ceramic Knife||Carbon-based knife|

 |● Washed with hot water & dish soap.